huntdatacenter/docs/docs/troubleshooting/performance.md

 a resource (time, cpu, mem, etc.) within your code or 3-rd party libraries that you are using.
 Such tools may be also useful in finding memory leaks.
-If you are interested in deep insight following this way we recommend to get familiar with [Flame graphs] (http://www.brendangregg.com/flamegraphs.html).
+If you are interested in deep insight following this way we recommend to get familiar with [Flame graphs](http://www.brendangregg.com/flamegraphs.html).

 Examples for python profilers are:

 - [py-spy](https://github.com/benfred/py-spy) - top-like sampling profiler (low overhead, non-interuptive, flamegraphs)
 - [scalene](https://github.com/emeryberger/scalene) - a high-performance CPU and memory profiler for Python.
 - [vprof](https://github.com/nvdv/vprof) - Visual Python profiler.